 YEARS OF PROVEN RESULTS

-The firm is proud of its reputation and capacity to provide its clients with practical and reliable legal advice and services for fair value, with the emphasis on outcomes-based solutions.
+Woodhead Bigby is proud of its reputation and capacity to provide its clients with practical and reliable legal advice and legal services for fair value, with the emphasis on outcomes-based solutions.

-Core services include Litigation, Corporate and Commercial, Property, Estates and Trusts, and Employment law.
+The firm’s core services include Litigation, Corporate and Commercial, Property, Estates and Trusts and Notarial Practice, and Employment law.

 We are proudly B-BBEE Level 1.